-Please follow the instructions for use of the instrument carefully because this will guarantee proper operation of the instrument.
-Due to the fact that these instructions touch on Product Liability, it is absolutely imperative that they be read carefully.
-Any claim for defect will be rejected if one or more of the items has not been observed.
-Disregard of the instructions can void the two years covered by warranty.

-The instrument may only be operated at the voltage stated on the power input on the rear panel.
-Before opening the case, disconnect both power plug and power adaptor.

-All eventual modifications are to be performed by a qualified person only in accordance with valid safety instructions.
+- Please follow the instructions for the use of the instrument carefully because this will guarantee proper operation of the instrument. - Because these instructions touch on Product Liability, they must be read carefully. - Any defect claim will be rejected if one or more of the items have not been observed. - Disregarding the instructions can void the two years covered by warranty. - The instrument may only be operated at the voltage stated on the power input on the rear panel.
+Before opening the case, disconnect both the power plug and power adaptor. - All eventual modifications are to be performed by a qualified person only under valid safety instructions.
 With the introduction of a third person, the warranty will be void.
-In case of a destroyed warranty seal, any warranty claim will be rejected.

-The instrument must never be operated outdoors but solely in dry rooms.
-Never use the instrument in a humid or wet environment, nor near flammable goods.

-No liquids or conducting substances must get into the instrument.
-Should this be the case, the instrument is to be disconnected from mains power immediately and examined, cleaned and possibly repaired by a qualified technician.

-Never expose the instrument to temperatures above +50° C or below -10° C. Before operation, the instrument should have a temperature of at least 10°C. Do not expose the instrument to direct sunlight.
-Do not install the instrument near heat sources like heaters, open fire places, central heating etc. Keep the top of the instrument clear in order to allow proper ventilation, otherwise the instrument could eventually overheat.
-Never place heavy objects on the instrument.

-Transport the instrument carefully, never let it drop or fall over.
-Make sure that during transport and in use the instrument is supported properly and cannot drop, slip or fall over because people might get injured.

-Never use the instrument in the immediate proximity of electronic devices (e.g. monitors, power supplies, computers) as these interferences could cause malfunctions within Dark Time and corrupt memory data.

-The instrument is to be shipped in the original packaging only.
-Any instrument shipped to us for return, exchange, warranty repair, update or examination has to be in its original packaging!
+In case of a destroyed warranty seal, any warranty claim will be rejected. - The instrument must never be operated outdoors but solely in dry rooms.
+Never use the instrument in a humid or wet environment, or near flammable goods. - No liquids or conducting substances must get into the instrument.
+Should this be the case, the instrument is to be disconnected from mains power immediately and examined, cleaned and possibly repaired by a qualified technician. - Never expose the instrument to temperatures above +50° C or below -10° C. Before the operation, the instrument should have a temperature of at least 10°C. - Do not expose the instrument to direct sunlight.
+Do not install the instrument near heat sources like heaters, open fireplaces, central heating, etc. - Keep the top of the instrument clear to allow proper ventilation, otherwise the instrument could eventually overheat. - Never place heavy objects on the instrument. - Transport the instrument carefully, never let it drop or fall over.
+Make sure that during transport and in use the instrument is supported properly and cannot drop, slip, or fall over because people might get injured. - Never use the instrument in the immediate proximity of electronic devices (e.g. monitors, power supplies, computers) as these interferences could cause malfunctions within Dark Time and corrupt memory data. - The instrument is to be shipped in the original packaging only.
+Any instrument shipped to us for return, exchange, warranty repair, update, or examination has to be in its original packaging!
 All other deliveries will be rejected.
-Therefore, make sure you keep the original packaging and technical documentation.

-The instrument may only be used for the purpose described in this operating manual.
-Due to safety reasons, the instrument must never be used for other purposes.

-When using the instrument in Germany, the appropriate VDE standards are to be followed.
+- Therefore, make sure you keep the original packaging and technical documentation. - The instrument may only be used for the purpose described in this operating manual.
+Due to safety reasons, the instrument must never be used for other purposes. - When using the instrument in Germany, the appropriate VDE standards are to be followed.
 The following standards are of special importance: DIN VDE 0100 (Teil 300/11.85, Teil 410/11.83, Teil 481/10.87), DIN VDE 0532 (Teil 1/03.82), DIN VDE 0550 (Teil 1/12.69), DIN VDE 0551 (05.72), DIN VDE 0551e (06.75), DIN VDE 0700 (Teil 1/02.81, Teil 207/10.82), DIN VDE 0711 (Teil 500/10.89), DIN VDE 0860 (05.89), DIN VDE 0869 (01.85).
 VDE papers can be obtained from the VDE-Verlag GmbH, Berlin.